MauriceChocoSwiss/FCUWOLVERINE/README.md

 ---

+For the switch, use something like this : https://aliexpress.com/item/32847441181.html?spm=a2g0o.order_list.0.0.8b0b5e5brNzxPX&gatewayAdapt=glo2fra

+And a screen like this : https://aliexpress.com/item/32815893431.html?spm=a2g0o.order_list.0.0.8b0b5e5brNzxPX&gatewayAdapt=glo2fra

+---

 ## Basic features & specs
 - Only lipo 2S compatibility -- Voltage control and warning, block firing if battery is too low -> see menu settings to find options relative to battery voltage
 - Dwel and rof setting.
 Dwel is common for all mode and ROF for burst and full auto mode.